 All the Info You Need for Disneyland After-Dark Tickets!

 This next section will cover everything about purchasing Disneyland After Dark tickets and what they entail.
 It is important to note that Disney is ALWAYS changing things.
 Because of this, use this info as a starting point.
 We also want to stress that these events often sell out.
-It is important that if you are wanting to participate that you purchase your tickets BEFORE your trip.
+It is important that if you want to participate you purchase your tickets BEFORE your trip.
 We will give you all of the info on how to do this below.

 How much are Disneyland After Dark tickets?